 May 20th, 2013

-The follow is a press release from the RSA which may effect all learner drivers planning on sitting their driving test.
+The follow is a press release from the RSA on the new system for marking driving tests which may effect all learner drivers planning on sitting their driving test.

 You may be aware that the RSA are in the process of testing and training staff on the new Electronic Data Capture (EDC) system, whereby the driver tester will use an electronic tablet to record performance, instead of the old paper based system.
 Once fully introduced the authority expects substantial improvements in the way it provides the service.